nikitads9/note-service-api/README.md

 ## API use instruction

 This service is an API that implements the CRUD concept.
 It features the ability to create, read, update and delete database entries.
+The instruction below is for simple HTTP+JSON requests.
+If you want to write a gRPC client, you would need to look up in the **note_v1.proto** file.
 <details>
 <summary>
 1. AddNote handle